Cross Roads, Delaware County, Indiana

 Cross Roads is an unincorporated community in Salem Township, Delaware County, Indiana.

 History

+Crossroads, one of Delaware County's oldest settlements, was established in the 1830s at the intersection of what are now County Roads 600 West and 700 South.
+The hamlet developed as a natural meeting point along early dirt roads connecting local settlements, including the Yorktown Road and the Muncie and Middletown Road.
+By the late 19th century, Crossroads had several public and commercial establishments, including Salem Township School #10 (1891–1901), a blacksmith shop, and a post office (1879–1901).
+Various general stores operated in the community, with the Snodgrass family running a grocery and filling station in the 1940s, and the Shroyer family later opening the Richwood House Restaurant in a historic barn.

 The first store at Cross Roads opened in 1832.
 The community was named for the fact two roads meet at the town site.

 A post office was established at Cross Roads in 1879, and remained in operation until it was discontinued in 1901.